guolinp/jupyter_docker/README.md

 ```
 $ docker pull panguolin/jupyter
-$ docker run -it -p 8888:8888 -v /path/to/your/notebooks:/notebooks panguolin/jupyter
+$ docker run -it -e PASSWORD=<your_password> -p 8888:8888 -v /path/to/your/notebooks:/notebooks panguolin/jupyter
 ```